SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - There is a chance the render will complete at some point in the future.
 You can look for a message that says `Rendering of ${URL} completed after the specified maxRenderTime, therefore it was ignored.`.
 - The OCC API may be slow to respond.
 If you are using a CDN in front of the API, check if the CDN has some kind of a rate limiter enabled for the SSR servers, or it may have even completely blocked the SSR server's IP addresses.
 For more information, see [SSR Shows Only a Global Error Message](#ssr-shows-only-a-global-error-message).

-## Automatic restarts due to out of memory
+## Automatic Restarts Due to Running Out of Memory

-If your process is restarting periodically due to out of memory, please first check whether you have some memory leaks in your application and fix them.
-If still running out of memory, you can try to tune one of the following parameters:
+If your process is restarting periodically due to running out of memory, first check whether you have any memory leaks in your application and fix them.
+If you are still running out of memory, you can try to tune one of the following parameters:

-- ensure you're using the `ssrFeatureToggles.limitCacheByMemory` setting (which limits the cache size by memory, but not by number of entries - which provides more predictable memory usage)
+- Ensure you're using the `ssrFeatureToggles.limitCacheByMemory` setting, which limits the cache size by memory, rather than by the number of entries, which provides more predictable memory usage.
-- reduce the default value of the `cacheSizeMemory` setting
+- Reduce the default value of the `cacheSizeMemory` setting.
-- reduce the default `concurrency` setting, to allow for less rendering in parallel (note: as a result more requests might fallback to CSR)
+- Reduce the default `concurrency` setting, to allow for less rendering in parallel (Note: As a result, more requests might fall back to CSR).
-- upgrade the NodeJS pod size to increase the available memory and increase the max-memory-restart factor
+- Upgrade the NodeJS pod size to increase the available memory and increase the max-memory-restart factor.

-_Note_: The actual memory usage spikes for rendering purposes in your customized storefront can be observed in the monitoring tools of the NodeJS process in production.
-On local it can be estimated e.g. by periodically dumping the value of the NodeJS native function `process.memoryUsage()` to the CSV file, while attacking the SSR server with multiple parallel requests for various urls (to trigger different renders), within the limit of the configured `concurrency`.
-And then analyze the peak values of `rss` (Resident Set Size) in the generated CSV file afterwards.
-The following is an example code snippet that might be added to your `server.ts` file to generate such a CSV file ONLY FOR LOCAL DEBUGGING PURPOSES:
+_Note_: You can observe the actual memory usage spikes for rendering purposes in your customized storefront in the monitoring tools of the NodeJS process in production.
+In your local environment, it can be estimated, for example, by periodically dumping the value of the NodeJS native function `process.memoryUsage()` to the CSV file, while attacking the SSR server with multiple parallel requests for various URLs (to trigger different renders), within the limit of the configured `concurrency`.
+You can then analyze the peak values of `rss` (Resident Set Size) in the generated CSV file.
+The following is an example code snippet that you can add to your `server.ts` file to generate such a CSV file for debugging purposes only:

 ```ts
 // 1.
 Avoid CSR fallbacks by configuring generous request timeout